astro-zilla/rsi-status-widget/README.md

 # rsi-status-widget
 ## Description
 A widget to display the RSI (Roberts Space Industries) server status as a widget on your home screen using ther Scriptable app.
-Scrapes the webpage and siaplys the current status and the time at which it was last scraped.
+Scrapes the webpage and displays the current status and the time at which it was last scraped.

 ## Instructions
 Download rsi-status.scriptable and open it in the scriptable app.
 If this doesn't work, import rsi-status.js as a new script.